 The settlement would consist of hexagonal modules arranged in a spherical configuration under a toroid-shaped apparatus.
 This apparatus would be made of high-voltage electric cables that generate an external magnetic field of 4/5 Tesla to shield the modules from cosmic and solar radiation.

-Peroni's plan also called for a vessel with sphere-shaped core measuring about 300 meters (984 ft) in diameter - known as the "traveling sphere" - which would transport the settlement to Mars.
-The hexagonal base modules would be arranged around this sphere, or alternately housed within a cylindrical core.
+Peroni's plan also called for a vessel with a sphere-shaped core measuring about 300 meters (984 ft) in diameter - known as the "traveling sphere" - which would transport the settlement to Mars.
+The hexagonal base modules would be arranged around this sphere or alternately housed within a cylindrical core.

 This spaceship would transport the modules to Mars and would be protected by the same type of artificial magnetic shield used to protect the colony.
 During the journey, the spaceship would provide artificial gravity by rotating around its central axis at a rate of 1.5 rpm, creating a force of gravity of about 0.8 g (thus preventing the degenerative effects of exposure to microgravity).